 Whether you think you can or you think you can’t, you’re right.

-There’s a Native American Story of the Two Wolves.
+There’s a Native American Story called the Two Wolves that best captures the power of self talk.

 The short version goes like this: